io-fault/python/time/documentation/project.rst

 Defense
 =======

-This section details arguments for rhythm's existence.
+This section details arguments for chronometry's existence.

 Existence
 ---------

-rhythm is the only alternative pure-Python, save clock access, datetime package.
+chronometry is the only alternative pure-Python, save clock access, datetime package.

 Development
 ===========